John J. Closner III

-John James Closner III (born March 27, 1940) was a major general in the United States Air Force who served as commander of the United States Air Force Reserve Command, Headquarters U.S. Air Force, Washington D.C., and commander, Headquarters Air Force Reserve, a separate operating agency located at Robins Air Force Base, Georgia.
+John James Closner III (born March 27, 1940) is a retired major general in the United States Air Force who served as commander of the United States Air Force Reserve Command, Headquarters U.S. Air Force, Washington D.C., and commander, Headquarters Air Force Reserve, a separate operating agency located at Robins Air Force Base, Georgia.
 As chief of the Air Force Reserve, he served as the principal adviser on Reserve matters to the Air Force Chief of Staff.
 As commander of AFRES, he had full responsibility for the supervision of U.S. Air Force Reserve units around the world.

 Closner was born in 1940, in Houston and graduated from Bayside High School, Long Island, New York, in 1958.
 He earned a bachelor's degree in business administration from Texas A&M University in 1962.
 The general completed Squadron Officer School in 1971, Air Command and Staff College in 1973, and Industrial College of the Armed Forces in 1976.

 He was commissioned through the Air Force Reserve Officer Training Corps program at Texas A&M University.
 He received wings after pilot training at Reese Air Force Base, Texas, and then completed F-100 fighter training at Luke Air Force Base, Arizona.
 In August 1964 Closner was assigned to the 494th Tactical Fighter Squadron, Royal Air Force Station Lakenheath, England, where he flew the F-100.

 In June 1967 he was assigned to the 615th Tactical Fighter Squadron, Phan Rang Air Base, South Vietnam, as an instructor pilot.
 He flew 300 combat missions and also had assignments as a standardization and evaluation officer, ground training officer and flying training officer.

 Closner separated from active duty in July 1968 and flew for 18 months with Pan American Airlines.
 In February 1970 he joined the New Jersey Air National Guard as a full-time, civil service employee.
 He was assigned to the 177th Tactical Fighter Squadron, Atlantic City, where he flew the F-100 and F-105, and was chief of standardization and evaluation.